 The Technical Information on R-values

-R-value – or more commonly known as Thermal Resistance is an indication of the products performance.
-A higher R-value will mean a better insulating affect the insulation will have.
+R-value – or more commonly known as Thermal Resistance is an indication of the performance of the product.
+A higher R-value will mean a better insulating effect the insulation will have.

 - R-value = Thickness of the material

 The K-value is determined in an accredited laboratory and the thickness of the product is determined by the manufacturer.

 A sample of the product will be produced by the manufacturer at a stated density (weight) and will be sent to the laboratory for testing.
 What needs to be achieved here, is a low K-value (thermal conductivity).
 The product needs to be a bad conductor of heat flow.

 Once the results come back for the k-value, the R-value can measure effectively, example: